 Next, figure out where you have room to consolidate and free up any space inside of your home.
 Do you have one car sitting in the garage, while another collects dust in your driveway?
 Maybe it’s time to sell this extra vehicle and free up some room for your new workshop or exercise area –and earn some extra cash!

 In fact, assessing your living conditions may uncover several new opportunities for you to access the wealth that was hidden in your home all along.
-If you’re looking for another way to attain cash quickly for any of your personal or health-related needs, Truehold offers a sale-leaseback program that allows you to unlock your hard-earned equity while remaining in your home for as long as you wish.
+If you’re looking for another way to attain cash quickly for any of your personal or health-related needs, Truehold offers a sale-leaseback program that allows you to unlock your hard-earned equity while remaining in your home for as long as you wish, provided you pay rent and comply with the lease.
 We also take care of your typical home maintenance needs, which can free you from the burdens of decluttering as you grow in your home.

 Once you’ve identified where you need to clean, fix up, or otherwise improve your home, you’ll know how much additional organizational containers you’ll need to stay neat.

 Invest in storage containers such as binsand baskets to help organize your belongings.
 You can find storage containers at most large department stores, as well as yard sales, thrift shops, and even grocery stores.